 Regularly ranked in the top 20 routes in the world.
 A very scenic and hilly ride out to the most northern point of Mallorca, the lighthouse at Cap Formentor from Port de Pollença.
 The surface is great now all the way having been replaced in October 2014 from Formentor beach.
 The short tunnel now has lighting!
-Before Summer 2018 – we recommend riding here early in the morning, then you will see one other cyclist and some goats – come later and the hire cars and tour buses are out in force.
+We recommend riding here early in the morning, then you will see one other cyclist and some goats – come later and the hire cars and tour buses are out in force.
 2023 update, no cars from the 1st June to the 30th September!!
 Don’t forget to smile for the friendly Mallorca Cycling Photos photographers who are there during the Spring and Autumn cycling seasons.

 Bay of Pollença

 Choose a route of between 115km and 162km for an epic day on the bike.
-This route follows the famous ma-10 road which goes right through the heart of the Serra de Tramuntana and can includes a winding detour down to Sa Calobra port.
+This route follows the famous ma-10 road which goes right through the heart of the Serra de Tramuntana and can include a winding detour down to Sa Calobra port.
 Coastal and forest views, quaint villages, excellent surfaces.
-This is either the best or second best route on the island, the reverse route, Andratx to Port Pollenca is the competition.
+This is either the best or second best route on the island, the reverse route, Andratx to Pollenca is the competition.
 Riding this way includes the descent rathert than the ascent of Puig Major, 15km of smooth and winding fresh tarmac.

 Port Sóller – Orient Valley